I’m Mike

 Action: Reviewed multiple adult learning platforms (Looop, Articulate Rise, Captivate, etc.).
 Selected Looop (now a part of Learning360) and built a rollout for equipping elementary literacy skills and K-12 onboarding learning into the Looop platform.
 Designed and executed training for all central office stakeholders for authoring Looop content (using Looop itself).

 Result: Increased onboarding satisfaction ratings.
 Increased access to learning elements for existing staff while minimizing out-of-classroom or overtime hours.
 Leveraged some compliance training elements into Looop.
-Portage was one of the first K-12 customers in the United States to use Looop for L&D.

 -